Manfred, MLBPA's Clark agree to framework of 2020 season

 "This is something that is critical and both sides need to talk and get to a place where we can get the game back on the field.
 But as you heard (Monday) night, that's very, very difficult to do without a lot of dialogue.
 So I'm very hopeful on behalf of our fans and everyone in our front office that the dialogue picks up and the two sides are able to talk and get to a place where we can start playing again.
 The country needs baseball, and we're ready to go at Fenway Park."
 Rosenthal reported "at least eight" owners are against playing the 2020 season.

-Manfred needs approval of 22 of baseball's 30 owners to resume the season. --Field Level Media
+The designated hitter has been in use by the American League since 1973.
+The National League has allowed hitters to bat with the exception being games played at AL venues.
+Manfred needs approval of 22 of baseball's 30 owners to resume the season.